atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 f ’•
 142 . i j the friendship he discovered for him;
 I i
-5' adding, “Would to heaven my filler
+5' adding, Would to heaven my filler
 Fanny had looked upon you in the
 J;
-I. “light I do at present!"
+I. light I do at present!"
 J I
 I'..
 I.